Note: enquiries about costs should be made to firstname.lastname@example.org

 - Costs of assessment

-1.1 Detailed assessments of costs in the Supreme Court are conducted by Costs Officers appointed by the President: see rule 49.
-One Costs Officer will be the Senior Costs Judge (the Chief Taxing Master of the Senior Courts) or any Costs Judge nominated by him and the second may be the Registrar of the Supreme Court.
+Detailed assessments of costs in the Supreme Court are conducted by Costs Officers appointed by the President: see rule 49.
+One Costs Officer will be a costs judge of the Senior Courts Costs Office and the second may be the Registrar.

 - "costs" and "bills of costs" include expenses and accounts of expenses in appeals from Scotland;

-- "legal aid provider" include the Legal Services Commission, the Legal Aid Agency and its Director, the Northern Ireland Legal Services Commission and the Scottish Legal Aid Board;
+- "legal aid provider" include the Legal Aid Agency, the Legal Services Agency Northern Ireland and the Scottish Legal Aid Board;

 - "legally aided" mean funded by a legal aid provider and include references to 'publicly funded' in terms of the Access to Justice Act 1999;